Maharashtra Governor asks CM Uddhav Thackeray to prove majority tomorrow; Shiv Sena questions move | Politics

 Maharashtra Governor asks CM Uddhav Thackeray to prove majority tomorrow; Shiv Sena questions move

-Maharashtra Governor Bhagat Singh Koshyari has asked the Uddhav Thackeray government in the state to prove his majority on the floor of the House on June 30.
+Maharashtra Governor Bhagat Singh Koshyari has asked the Uddhav Thackeray government in the state to prove his majority on the floor of the House on June 30 citing that the "present political scenario" unfolding in the state paints a "very disturbing picture."

 - Country: